thxprotocol/discord-bot/README.md

 1. What emoji you want to use?
 :rocket:
-2. Please spectify your reward value?
+2. Please spectify your reward size?
 3
 ```